Moult/vtemplate-php/README.md

  1. `git remote add -f vtemplate git://github.com/Moult/vtemplate.git`
  2. `git merge -Xtheirs vtemplate/master`

-You are now free to use vtemplate.
-You will still need to install it, of course!

 At any time, you can update your project to use the latest vtemplate via:

  1. `git fetch vtemplate`